swiftomkar/seneca-fast26-pytorch/AEC_readme.md

 Our evaluations were completed on CloudLab, Azure, and our internal servers.
 We recognise that it is currently challenging to get access to GPU VMs and to help with that, we can provide access to our internal servers for evaluation purposes.
 Please send an email to odesai@syr.edu and we will be happy to provide the necessary access.

-To run Seneca you will need a NVIDIA GPU (tested on A100, V100 and RTX5000) with CUDA 11.7, GPU driver version 417.56, docker, and Python 3.
+To run Seneca you will need a NVIDIA GPU (tested on A100, V100 and RTX5000) with CUDA 11.7, a GPU driver version compatible with your GPU, docker, and Python 3.
 We used the prebuilt NVIDIA docker container nvcr.io/nvidia/pytorch:19.05-py3 container as the base image and built a Seneca container image on top of it.
 The image can be downloaded by:

 ```
 docker pull omkarbdesai/seneca_cuda11.7_cudnn8.5:v2.2
 ```
 You will only need to make sure that you have the right NVIDIA drivers and the appropriate docker runtime installed on your system.
 The rest of the setup will be provided by the docker container automatically.

-The instructions to installing nvidia drivers can be found [here](https://documentation.ubuntu.com/server/how-to/graphics/install-nvidia-drivers/)
+The instructions to installing nvidia drivers can be found [here](https://documentation.ubuntu.com/server/how-to/graphics/install-nvidia-drivers/).

 The instructions to installing the NVIDIA Container Toolkit can be found [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installing-the-nvidia-container-toolkit)

 ### Data